Sources of solid waste in urban areas

 You may recall from Study Session 1 that solid waste can be classified according to its source.
-The major sources of solid wastes in urban areas of Ethiopia are shown in Box 7.1.
+The major sources of solid wastes in urban areas are shown in Box 7.1.

 - Residential sources: from households and residential areas.
-These are the major sources of solid waste in almost all cities and towns in Ethiopia.
+These are the major sources of solid waste in almost all cities and towns.

 - Open areas: waste from street sweepings, roadside dustbins, ditches and other public places.